alphasldiallo/alphasldiallo.github.io/_posts/2020-08-12-dynamic-time-warping-algorithm-for-trajectories-similarity.md

 ## Drawbacks of DTW

-DTW performs well for finding similarity between two trajectories if they are similar in most parts, but the main drawback of this algorithm is that it gives non-meaningful results when it comes to comparing two trajectories containing significant dissimilar portions.
+DTW performs well for finding similarity between two trajectories if they are similar in most parts, but the main drawback of this algorithm is that DTW is sensitive to noise i.e. it gives non-meaningful results when it comes to comparing two trajectories containing significant dissimilar portions.

 ## Comparison with other similarities measures